Azure/azure-iot-library/configuration/README.md

 This builds the project, putting the output into the base (`./dist`) folder.

 # Description
 This library provides the main `Configuration` module, which exports the `config` singleton to create a dictionary-like interface of configuration values.
-Once initialized, `config` provides the `getString` and generic `get<T>` methods, described further below.
+Once initialized, `config` provides the `getSecret`, `getString` and generic `get<T>` methods, described further below.

 ## Providers
 Configuration keys are mapped to values from one of four optional _providers_, in order of preference: